 - Crystal Felima, emergency manager at FEMA, who holds a PhD in Anthropology and an MA in Africana Studies.
 She specializes in disaster narrative research and vulnerability in the Caribbean and has worked extensively in Haiti and Puerto Rico.
 The views expressed in the interviews are hers and do not necessarily represent those of FEMA.

 - Victoria Herrmann, president and managing director of The Arctic Institute.
 Her research and writing focus on climate change, community adaptation, resilient development, and migration.
 She was named one of the 100 most influential people in climate policy worldwide in 2019 by Apolitical.

-- Ben Goldman, archivist for curatorial services and strategy at Penn State’s Eberly Family Special Collections Library.
+- Ben Goldman, archivist for curatorial services and strategy in the Special Collections Library at Penn State University.
+His research explores the intersection of archives, climate change, and the environment.
 He is the PI for the Repo Data Project, a project to identify, gather, standardize, and make publicly accessible United States archival repository location data.

 - Blessing Nonye Onyima, cultural/medical anthropologist with a focus on gender, culture and conflict studies, environment, and health of marginal populations.
 She currently works as a senior lecturer at Nnamdi Azikiwe University in Awka, Nigeria.

 - Eira Tansey, digital archivist/records manager at the University of Cincinnati Libraries.
 Her active areas of research include the effects of climate change on archives and archivists, the role of records within environmental regulation, and the enforcement of recordkeeping laws.
 Her work has appeared in a wide variety of archives, history, and environmental policy journals.
 See more of her writing at http://eiratansey.com/.